Is Sino-Global Shipping America Ltd. (SINO) a good stock to buy now?

 Sino-Global Shipping America Ltd. (SINO): Who are the competitors?

-The company’s main competitors (and peers) include United Parcel Service Inc. (UPS) that is trading 87.28% up over the past 12 months.
-Short interest in the company’s stock has risen 79.13% from the last report on Jan 14, 2021 to stand at a total of 0.14 million short shares sold with a short interest ratio of 0.18.
+The company’s main competitors (and peers) include United Parcel Service Inc. (UPS) that is trading 94.60% up over the past 12 months.
+Short interest in the company’s stock has risen 88.71% from the last report on Jan 28, 2021 to stand at a total of 78130.0 short shares sold with a short interest ratio of 0.12.